 Vasher bowed his head.
 Denth growled and ran forward, lashing out with his sword.
 Vasher tried to defend himself, but he was just too weak.
 Denth’s weapon knocked his aside, then Denth kicked him in the stomach, sending him backward against the wall.

 Vasher slumped down, sword lost.
 He reached for a knife on the belt of a fallen soldier, but Denth stepped up and put his booted foot on Vasher’s hand.
-He looked down with distain.
+Denth looked down with distain.

-“You think I should just go back to the way I was before,” Denth said.
+“You think I should just go back to the way I was before?”
+Denth said.
 “The happy, friendly man that everyone loved?”

 “You were a good man,” Vasher whispered.